Princess Sophie Friederike of Thurn and Taxis

-Princess Sophie Friederike Dorothea Henriette of Thurn and Taxis, full German name: Sophie Friederike Dorothea Henriette, Prinzessin von Thurn und Taxis (20 July 1758 - 31 May 1800) was a member of the House of Thurn and Taxis and a Princess of Thurn and Taxis by birth.
+Princess Sophie Friederike Dorothea Henriette of Thurn and Taxis, (20 July 1758 - 31 May 1800) was a member of the House of Thurn and Taxis and a Princess of Thurn and Taxis by birth.
 She was also a member of the House of Radziwiłł and Princess Radziwiłł through her marriage to Prince Hieronim Wincenty Radziwiłł.
 Sophie Friederike was briefly a member of the Kazanowski and Ostroróg Polish noble families through subsequent marriages.
 She was known as "the Jewel of Regensburg."

 Family

 Sophie Friederike was the second child and daughter of Karl Anselm, 4th Prince of Thurn and Taxis and his wife Duchess Auguste of Württemberg.
 She was an elder sister of Karl Alexander, 5th Prince of Thurn and Taxis.

 Marriage and issue

 Sophie Friederike married Prince Hieronim Wincenty Radziwiłł, son of Michał Kazimierz "Rybeńko" Radziwiłł and his wife Anna Luiza Mycielska, on 31 December 1775 in Regensburg, Free Imperial City of Regensburg, Holy Roman Empire.
 Sophie Friederike and Hieronim Wincenty had one son: